Skip to content

 await lightSandbox.destroy();

-// Use another for GPU-intensive workloads
+// Use another provider for GPU-intensive workloads

 const gpuSandbox = await modalCompute.sandbox.create();